-- Ensure all homework is completed on time and students spend quality time going over classwork, learning vocabulary and grammar weekly. - Support the school to ensure work is corrected in green pen and redrafted when below standards. - Subscribe to Mary Glasgow Magazine in September to encourage reading in Spanish. - Encourage students to have French music on their mp3 to practise listening. - Holiday in Spanish speaking countries whenever possible.
+Ensure all homework is completed on time and students spend quality time going over classwork, learning vocabulary and grammar weekly.

+Support the school to ensure work is corrected in green pen and redrafted when below standards.
+Subscribe to Mary Glasgow Magazine in September to encourage reading in Spanish.

+Encourage students to have the Duolingo app on their mobile to practise Spanish in their spare time.

+Holiday in Spanish speaking countries whenever possible.